8 Ways to Nail Tough Conversations

 When you’re a caregiver to a spouse, partner, parent, another relative or friend, there are many potential conflicts.
 Hiring or providing help (independence vs. dependence).
 Housing.
 Siblings.
 Money.
 Medication.
 Driving.
 Personal time.
 Personal feelings.
 And more.

 Good communication improves the chances of getting your message across—and having it heard.
+In Tough Conversations.
 Mastering this skill not only helps with uncomfortable and complicated issues with a spouse or parent, but also when dealing with an unreasonable boss, say, or a worrisome teen.

 Whatever you do, think about how you would feel if the proverbial shoe were on the other foot, and Mom, a friend or spouse had to have this difficult conversation with you.
 Would you want them telling you what to do?
 Or, would you like them to really listen to your needs and point of view?
 Be respectful—don’t interrupt--and tackle one tough topic at a time.

 I’ve skimmed the book Susan gave me and will undoubtedly reread it ‘til it’s dog-eared.
 I’ve also talked to her and other experts.
-Here’s their best advice on having those difficult conversations:
+Here’s their best advice on having those tough conversations:

 1. Remind them that you’re on the same side—their side.
 Express your love and concern and tell them that you’re their partner in caregiving, not their adversary.